 Need #1: Sensory

 Sensory-avoiding behaviours are typically triggered by overstimulation.
-These behaviours are a sign that your child is receiving too much sensory input, and they need relief.
+These behaviours are a sign that your child is receiving too much sensory input and needs relief.

 To help you determine if the behaviour is sensory avoiding, ask yourself: